Why I Love….Coronation Furniture!

 The Coronation of Her Majesty Queen Elizabeth II was held on 2ndJune 1953 at Westminster Abbey.

 The ceremony was a very large celebration with several thousand distinguished guests in attendance.
-The numbers of guests were fewer than George VI coronation, due to the reduction in seating behind the alter.
+Although the numbers of guests were fewer than George VI coronation, due to the reduction in seating behind the alter.
 The planning for such an important event took over 12 months.

 The cost of ceremony itself was over £1.5 million in 1953 (The budget for George VI coronation was a very similar amount).
 The purchase price of a stool was £4, 7 shillings and sixpence.

-It is with this in mind that we come to the Investiture ceremony of Prince Charles as Prince of Wales held on 1st July 1969, at Caernarfon Castle, North Wales.
+The idea of creating furniture to form part of a spectacle becomes more evident when one views the Investiture ceremony of Prince Charles as Prince of Wales held on 1st July 1969, at Caernarfon Castle, North Wales.

 Princess Margaret’s husband the hugely talented photographer and designer Antony Armstrong-Jones – 1st Earl of Snowdon (1930-2017) had a pivotal role in the design of and arrangements for the Investiture ceremony.
 With a budget of only £50,000 Lord Snowdon created an ultra-modern stylised yet medieval inspired design.
 Lord Snowdon commented on the ceremony “I look back on it with a lot of pride, pride for Wales and I’m very proud that I was involved in it”.

 These Investiture chairs we made of coloured plywood, with a wool/ poly mix fabric cover in orange red for the seats.
 A large gold coloured Prince of Wales feathers was embossed to the back of each chair.
-Originally purchased chairs were delivered in a cardboard box, with a drawing of the chair printed on it.
+Originally, purchased chairs were delivered in a cardboard box, with a drawing of the chairs outline printed on it.

 The combination of style, history and practicality are probably the three main reasons I cannot get enough of Coronation furniture.